Introduction to LangGraph and Stateful Workflows

 Composing the StateGraph

-Instead of nesting function calls manually, we can define a graph structure using StateGraph.
-This class takes our state schema (SimpleState) as an argument and compiles it into an executable pipeline.
+Instead of nesting function calls by hand, we can define a graph with StateGraph.
+This class takes our state schema (SimpleState) as an argument and compiles it into a runnable pipeline.

 Diagram showing the StateGraph builder adding nodes, wiring edges from START to END, and compiling into a runnable graph